-Stay on top of your finances by signing up with Personal Capital.
+Stay on top of your finances by signing up with Personal Capital or NewRetirement.
 PC is a free online tool I’ve used since 2012 to help build wealth.
 NewRetirement has more granular retirement planning tools.

 Before Personal Capital and NewRetirement, I had to log into eight different systems to track 35 different accounts.
 Now I can just log into Personal Capital or NewRetirement to see how my stock accounts are doing.
 I can easily track my net worth and spending as well.

 Invest In Private Growth Companies

 One of the most interesting funds I'm allocating new capital toward is the Innovation Fund.
 The Innovation fund invests in: